PILL-CoDe: Inverse Design of Polypills via Automatic Differentiation for Prescribed Drug-Release Kinetics: Conclusions

 The present study offers several avenues for future research.
-First, the dissolution analysis included only a single API and assumed constant material parameters such as diffusivity and mobility.
-A more complex model would involve considering multiple APIs, the effects of the API on dissolution kinetics, and environmental factors such as advection, temperature, and the solvent's chemical reactivity.
-Second, the material properties used in this work were primarily for illustration.
+First, the dissolution analysis included only a single active ingredient and assumed constant material parameters such as diffusivity and mobility.
+A more complex model would involve considering multiple active ingredients, the effects of the active ingredient on dissolution kinetics, and environmental factors such as temperature, and the solvent's chemical reactivity. {Furthermore, extending the framework toward \textit{in vivo} relevance would require modeling the gastrointestinal environment, including finite fluid volumes, local concentration buildup, absorptive transport across the intestinal wall, spatially varying pH, mucus-associated transport barriers, and fluid-motion effects such as peristaltic advection \cite{abuhelwa2017food,macadam1993effect,sitovs2025dissolution}. } Second, the material properties used in this work were primarily for illustration.
 The practical implementation of this framework will require the use of comprehensive, experimentally validated material datasets that account for pH-dependency, complex excipient-drug interactions, and factors such as chemical stability, storage shelf-life, and material compatibility.
 Third, while the optimization formulation utilized grayness constraints to ensure physical validity, it did not explicitly account for additive manufacturing constraints such as minimum feature size or print resolution.
-Incorporating manufacturing filters and extending the framework to 3D supershapes or fully volumetric density-based parameterizations will be essential to expand design freedom while ensuring connectivity and physical realizability.
-Fourth, the transient and nonlinear governing equations often exhibited numerical stiffness rendering the simulations computationally demanding.
-Consequently, the development of specialized algorithms for nonlinear transient TO remains a critical challenge \cite{alexandersen2025large, appel2025one}.
+Incorporating manufacturing filters and extending the framework to 3D supershapes or fully volumetric density-based parameterizations will be essential to expand design freedom while ensuring connectivity and physical realizability. {However, a practical 3D extension will likely require dedicated acceleration strategies, such as reduced-order or surrogate models \cite{xiao2024primal} and GPU-based implementations \cite{macklin2022warp}, to keep the transient nonlinear multiphysics optimization computationally tractable.} Fourth, the transient and nonlinear governing equations often exhibited numerical stiffness rendering the simulations computationally demanding.
+Consequently, the development of specialized algorithms for nonlinear transient inverse design remains a critical challenge \cite{alexandersen2025large, appel2025one}.
 Fifth, while we considered a deterministic design scenario, incorporating manufacturing, environmental and material uncertainty remains a significant interest.
-Sixth, while we considered a single scale designs, advances in AM offer the ability to fabricate multi-scale structures that permit greater customization.
+Sixth, while we considered a single scale designs, advances in additive manufacturing offer the ability to fabricate multi-scale structures that permit greater customization.
 Seventh, future work should integrate patient-specific factors to model the release curve, fully realizing the potential of personalized medication.
 Finally, experimental validation of our optimized designs using 3D-printed prototypes is a crucial area for future investigation to verify the computational predictions.